What to Do With a Wasp Sting? | All You Need to Know!

 The acid in apple cider vinegar is known to be useful in neutralizing the alkalinity of wasp venom.
 It also helps in reducing the swelling of infected skin.
 To apply apple cider vinegar on wasp stings, soak a small cotton ball on it.
 With slight pressure, place it on top of the sting area for a few minutes or until an hour.

-Meat tenderizers are acidic like vinegar and come in powder, paste, and liquid.
+Meat tenderizers are acidic and come in powder, paste, or liquid.
 Regardless of the form, they can also help in neutralizing the wasp venom and reduce the swelling in the sting area.
-Mix it with an equal part of water and apply it to infected skin for about 30 minutes, depending on the severity of the sting.
+Mix it with equal parts of water and apply it to infected skin for about 30 minutes, depending on the severity of the sting.

 How to Use Tobacco on a Wasp Sting?